Phani-E650/OnlineLearningManagement/README.md

 <h4>-> Teacher home page where admin can add courses.</h4>
 <img src="./Project_Images/Teacherhome.jpg" alt="Teacher home page where admin can add courses.">
-<h4>->Couse page where all the details of course can accessed by respective teacher added by admin</h4>
+<h4>->Couse page where all the details of course can accessed and the teacher can add the modules in course by respective teacher added by admin</h4>
 <img src="./Project_Images/Coursehome.jpg" alt="Couse page where all the details of course can accessed by respective teacher added by admin">
 <h4>-> Attachements related to course can uploaded which can be access by the enrolled users</h4>
 <img src="./Project_Images/CourseAttachments.jpg" alt="Attachements related to course can uploaded which can be access by the enrolled users">